Complete Guide to Solar Energy in Vermont

 Laws & Regulations

-Federal ITC, net metering policies, sales tax exemption, property tax exemption, HOA solar rights protection, and expedited registration for systems under 25 kW.
+Net metering policies, sales tax exemption, property tax exemption, HOA solar rights protection, and expedited registration for systems under 25 kW.

 Residential Solar